Blanding’s Turtle Emydoidea blandingii

 Blanding’s turtles have bright yellow chins and throats and smooth, helmet-shaped yellow-speckled shells.
 They live in quiet waters in wetlands; shallow, vegetated portions of lakes; and wet sedge meadows.
 They are chiefly carnivorous and eat snails, insects, crayfish and vertebrates.

 The Blanding’s turtle is a state-endangered species in Illinois, and since 1996, the Forest Preserve District has been working to revitalize the county’s dwindling population.
-The program was spurred by District studies that discovered that the local population — already suffering from fragmented and reduced wetland habitats — was comprised mainly of older individuals and few juveniles, a bad mix for natural population growth.
+The "head-start program" was spurred by District studies that discovered that the local population — already suffering from fragmented and reduced wetland habitats — was comprised mainly of older individuals and few juveniles, a bad mix for natural population growth.